LorenzoBini4/FCHC-GNN-Hierarchical/README.md

     primaryClass={cs.LG}
 }
 ```
 We welcome contributions from the community!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
-For more details, please refer to our  [VIPER Webpage](https://viper-geneva.github.io/)!
+For more details on our works, please refer to our  [VIPER Webpage](https://viper-geneva.github.io/)!